Generalized Riesz Products on the Bohr compactification of $\R$: Abstract

 \section{Abstract}

 We study a class of generalized Riesz products connected to the spectral type of some class of rank one flows on $\R$.
-Applying a Central Limit Theorem of Kac, we exhibit a large class of singular generalized Riesz products on the Bohr compactification of $\R$.
-Moreover, we discuss the problem of the flat polynomials in this setting. \\
+Applying Kac's central limit theorem, we exhibit a large class of singular generalized Riesz products on the Bohr compactification of $\R$.\\